Understanding Ectopic Pregnancy

 Getting the Help You Need

 It's often tricky to know when you need help, since an ectopic pregnancy is often mistaken for a miscarriage.
 When you have unusual bleeding during a pregnancy, you should always call your doctor.
-It doesn't matter whether it's a miscarriage or an ectopic pregnancy - they will want to examine you.
+It doesn't matter whether it's a miscarriage or an ectopic pregnancy - your doctor will want to examine you.
 Therefore, always start with the doctor.
 If you can't reach the doctor and you find your symptoms to be particularly debilitating, you should go to the emergency room.
 You should also definitely head for the emergency room if you have severe stomach pains, heavy bleeding, dizziness or if you are passing out or falling down.

 Of course, no one wants to experience a pregnancy of this sort.
 Knowing the facts should help to be more aware of this type of pregnancy and to be prepared to deal with the issues at hand, should you need to do so.